Wrong-way driver killed in crash with bus carrying ROTC cadets on I-15 | Gephardt Daily

-SALT LAKE CITY, Utah, March 21, 2024 (Gephardt Daily) — Police say a wrong-way driver on Interstate 15 was killed Thursday morning when he crashed into a bus carrying ROTC cadets from Utah State University, shutting down southbound lanes.
+SALT LAKE CITY, Utah, March 21, 2024 (Gephardt Daily) — Police say a wrong-way driver on Interstate 15 was killed Thursday morning when he crashed into a bus carrying ROTC cadets from Utah State University, shutting down southbound lanes for several hours.

 A 46-year-old Riverton man driving a Chevy Silverado was headed north in the southbound lanes on I-15 near 400 North about 6:30 a.m. when it crashed into the bus in the HOV lane, according to the Utah Highway Patrol.